irskep/computerwords/docs/about.md

 The output uses semantic HTML5 markup.
 That's kind of nice.

-It's really to include CSS stylesheets.
+It's really easy to include CSS stylesheets.
 You might think, “I'm making a web site, so of course I can style it with CSS!”
 But if you were using [another tool](http://sphinx-doc.org), you would find this task to be more trouble than you were expecting.
 Computer Words makes it really, really simple